-A star system 3,000 lightyears away is set to become visible to the naked eye this year, in an event that will see its apparent brightness temporarily increase.
+A star system 3,000 lightyears away is set to become visible to the naked eye, and one astronomer has predicted that today, 27 March 2025, could be the day it happens.

-T Coronae Borealis (T CrB) is a variable star in Corona Borealis, the Northern Crown, a backward-C-shaped constellation east of Boötes.
+The Blaze Star is a variable star in Corona Borealis, the Northern Crown, a backward-C-shaped constellation east of Boötes.

-Material accretes from the red giant onto the white dwarf until enough mass has transferred to set off a thermonuclear detonation.
+Material accretes from the red giant onto the white dwarf, until enough mass has transferred to set off a thermonuclear detonation.

-This causes T CrB to brighten significantly, possibly as bright as second magnitude; that’s on a par with Polaris (Alpha (α) Ursae Minoris) and Gemma (Alpha (α) Coronae Borealis).
+That brightness is on a par with the North Star, Polaris (Alpha (α) Ursae Minoris) and Gemma (Alpha (α) Coronae Borealis).

 Gemma isn’t far from T CrB, 1° south-southeast of mag. +4.1 Epsilon (ε) Coronae Borealis.
 If the backward C pattern looks a little ‘off’, then the outburst is under way.